arduino/help-center-content/content/Software Support/IDE Settings/Open-the-Sketchbook-folder.md

 ---
-title: "Open the Sketchbook"
+title: "Open the Sketchbook folder"
 id: 4412950938514
 ---

-Learn how to open the Sketchbook on your system.
+Learn how to open the Sketchbook folder on your system.

 ---